 Jesus came not to give us what we want but to give us what we need.
 As he stated, he came much like a doctor for the sick (see Mark 2:17).
 Imagine a cancer patient telling his doctor “I don’t get anything out of coming to the hospital.”
 Now, a good doctor cares less about giving the patient what they want, but rather gives them what they need.
 The whole idea in Christianity is that are wants are messed up – so to place more emphasis on your wants over your needs is highly problematic.

 Whenever you hear someone say “I don’t get anything out of mass” what they are really getting at is they’re bored at mass because their flawed desires want to be entertained.
 But, the problem is they’ve let their flawed thoughts become their guide.
 Why would a person reject the medicine they need in the mass and instead choose the very thing that grows their sickness (pleasure of the self)?
 Here, we see the crux of the problem.
-Sadly, people do not fully understand that their thoughts (soul) are sick and rather than receive an antidote for their sickness (the mass) they want to have their sickness grow (entertain me).
+Sadly, people do not fully understand that their thoughts (soul) are sick and rather than receive an antidote for their sickness (the mass) they want to continue to grow their sickness grow.
 The fact that someone is so hung up on being entertained just shows how much the pop culture has compromised that person.
 If a person reaches the stage in which they view that the mass needs to be as exciting and entertaining as everything else in the pop culture (pleasure seeking) than sadly all this indicates is that their real god is the pop culture.
 They will also demand that the Church must bow down to the ways of the pop culture.
 Sadly, this person has been duped by the pop culture and rather than seek refuge with the solution (the mass) they continue to drink the gruel of the pop culture and dismiss the medicine of the mass as “boring.”
 What would we think if a cocaine addict complained his treatment center was too boring because they didn’t give him the excitement in his cocaine?
 We would think that this is precisely why the drug addict needs to be in a treatment center.
 In this analogy the cocaine is the pop culture’s idea of pleasures of the self and the treatment center is the mass.

 When people recite the “I don’t get anything out of mass” statement, I suspect they want to come across as some sort of enlightened guru.
 However, what they don’t know is this slogan is embarrassing to them.
 If you’ve ever been in a bar, you know the worst person there is the drunk who doesn’t know they are drunk.
 At least a drunk who knows he is drunk won’t keep talking to everyone like he’s some sort of expert.
 Plus, he will seek refuge with a glass of water and a drive home to cure him.
 So, this person will seek an ailment to their problem.
 The drunk who doesn’t know they are drunk will keep taking down their drinks and talk to everyone like he’s so “brilliant.”
 Folks, when people keep chanting “I don’t get anything out of Mass” they are in the same position as the drunk that doesn’t know they are drunk.
 They want to come across as wise, but in fact, they really come across as a fool.
 They continue to take down the drink of pride and don’t seek refuge in the Mass – which would be their glass of water and drive home to bed.